Geneva Beat Plastic Pollution Dialogues | Plastics and Standards

-There is growing interest among governments and stakeholders in the role of standards as a policy instrument for supporting efforts to reduce plastic pollution.
+There is growing interest among governments and stakeholders in how standards can support efforts to reduce plastic pollution.
 Already, a vast array of standards play a role in shaping the plastics economy.
-In addition to standards on the design and characteristics of plastic products, there are standards on topics as diverse as the chemical composition of plastics and the labeling of products.
+In addition to standards on the design and characteristics of plastic products, there are standards on topics as diverse as the chemical composition of plastics and the environmental labeling of products.

-Looking ahead, efforts to reduce plastic pollution frequently refer to the need for stronger environmental requirements, including through higher and clearer standards.
-Calls for a more circular plastics economy, for instance, include proposals for improved standards on issues ranging from recyclability and recycled content of plastics, to the labeling of the plastic footprint of products, as well as on the reusability of plastics, and standards for non-plastic substitutes.
+National and regional efforts to reduce plastic pollution increasingly refer to the need for stronger and clearer environmental standards for plastics.
+Calls for a more circular plastics economy, for instance, include proposals for improved standards on issues ranging from recyclability and recycled content of plastics, to the labeling of the plastic footprint of products and toxic additives, the biodegradability and reusability of plastics, and standards for non-plastic substitutes.

-At the same time, there are important concerns about the transparency of processes through which standards are developed and the challenges that many businesses, especially in developing countries, face in implementing a proliferating array of standards.
-Notably, standards can take numerous forms – ranging from standards embodied in government regulations to private voluntary standards that emerge from industry or civil society efforts.
+Standards can take numerous forms – ranging from standards embodied in government regulations to private voluntary standards, including labels, that emerge from industry or civil society efforts.
 Across these processes, the opportunities for participation by a diversity of stakeholders vary as does the degree to which governments, industry and the scientific community participate.
-At the same time, there are concerns about consumer fatigue in the face of a deluge of product standards and growing scepticism where standards are used to give credibility to products for which the environmental benefits remain contested (e.g., certain ‘bioplastics’ and biodegradable plastics).
+There are important concerns about the transparency of processes through which standards are developed and the challenges that many businesses, especially in developing countries, face in implementing a proliferating array of standards.
+At the same time, there are concerns about consumer fatigue in the face of a deluge of product standards and growing skepticism where standards are used to give credibility to products for which the environmental benefits remain contested (e.g., certain ‘bioplastics’ and biodegradable plastics).

 - Plastics and Waste | 26 November

 - Plastics and Climate and Air Pollution | 10 December 2020

 - Plastics and Human Rights | 14 January 2021

 - Plastics and Health | 21 January 2021